When to Travel to South Korea: Weather Breakdown by Month & Season

 Why visit in October?

 Along with April, the best time to travel to South Korea is October.
+After an unpleasant summer monsoon season, late September to October brings much-needed relief.

-After an unpleasant summer monsoon season, late September to October brings much needed relief.
-By October, temperatures cool down but remain quite pleasant.
-It’s also one of the drier months of the year, so spending your days outdoors is hardly a challenge.
+By October, temperatures cool down, but in my experience living here in the fall, they remain quite pleasant.
+It’s also one of the drier months of the year.
+Spending your days outdoors in October is hardly a challenge.

 Autumn in Yeouido Park